YouTube

 SHARINGS CARING

-Some of them had brought food and took turns in sharing what they had, of course I had brought nothing but it was never an issue, they even went to keep my cup of green tea filled!
+They shared their food, despite me bringing nothing.
+They even kept my green tea cup filled!
 It goes to show that although you might not be able to speak the same language as someone but you can always find a way to communicate.
 At home there’s no doubt everyone would be on their phones – me included.

 WAKING UP TO A SAUSAGE

-After they had a good old nosey at the stamps in my passport I took a walk around the train and couldn’t get far for locals wanting to have a chat, I was in shock as to how nice people here were!
+After examining my passport stamps, I walked around the train but was often stopped by friendly locals for a chat.
 Got talking to a fella called Bec and after hearing about my steak ordeal in Turkmenistan he offered to meet me in Tashkent and make amends!

-Back to the room and after noticing the locals were asleep it was time for some myself.
-15 minutes after tucking myself in the locals decided to get up again and start eating.
+Back in the room, I noticed the locals asleep and decided to sleep too.
+Fifteen minutes later, they got up and started eating.
 They continued to offer me food and drink – it was the offer of a stick of salami they shoved in my face that had me in fits of laughter!

 David Simpson wearing a fur hat and seated in the middle of the street in Khiva, Uzbekistan.
 Crossing in Uzbekistan and the train to Bukhara